-The site is surrounded by the residential areas of Elm Grove and Elm Bank Drive.
-The landscape in the area surrounding the site consists of the sub-urban habitats of Cavan town and the habitats associated with these areas include buildings and artificial surfaces and amenity grasslands and gardens.
-Beyond the urban areas of Cavan, the dominant land-use is agriculture and improved agricultural grassland is the dominant habitat.
-Other habitats represented in the rural areas around Cavan town include wet and neutral grasslands, hedgerows and treelines.
+The land-use in the area surrounding the site is mixed.
+The urban and sub-urban areas of Cavan (residential, commercial and industrial) are close to the site.
+The main habitats associated with these areas include buildings and artificial surfaces and amenity grasslands and gardens.
+Beyond these areas and in the rural landscape surrounding Cavan town and to the immediate south and west of the site, agriculture is the dominant land-use and improved agricultural grassland is the dominant habitat.
+Other habitats represented in the rural areas around Cavan town include semi-improved and wet grasslands, hedgerows, treelines and watercourses.

-Site location maps can be seen in Figures 2 and 3, whilst an aerial photograph of the site and the surrounding habitats can be seen in Figure 4.
+Site location maps are shown in Figures 2 and 3, whilst and aerial photograph of the site is provided in Figure 4.

-Figure 2 - Site Location Map (Site is Pinned)
+Figure 2 - Site Location Map (Site Location Pinned)

-Figure 3 - Site Location Map (Site Outlined in Red)
+Figure 3 - Site Location Map.
+Site Outlined In Red.

-HABITATS AND NOTABLE SPECIES
+HABITATS AND SPECIES

-The application site itself does not lie within or adjacent to any area that has been designated for nature conservation purposes.
-The dominant habitats within the application site currently include buildings and artificial surfaces, i.e., the existing warehouse on site, and unmanaged grassland habitats.
-This site is of no biodiversity value.
+The proposed site does not lie within or immediately adjacent to any area that has been designated for nature conservation purposes.
+The dominant habitat within the application site is buildings and artificial surfaces, i.e., the existing buildings and hard surfaced areas around it.
+The southern and western boundaries are defined by a treeline.
+The remaining site boundaries are not defined.

-An examination of the website of the National Biodiversity Data Centre, revealed that there are records for the presence of one protected mammal species from the relevant 1km square (H4205) of this proposed development.
-This species is the red squirrel (Sciurus vulgaris) and it is fully protected under the Irish Wildlife Acts.
+An examination of the website of the National Biodiversity Data Centre, revealed that there are records for the presence of two protected mammal species from the relevant 1km squares (H4304 and H4303) of this proposed development.
+These species include the badger (Meles meles) and the pine martin Martes martes.
+Both these species are fully protected under the Irish Wildlife Acts.
 A custom polygon generated for this site revealed that these records do not pertain to the application site itself.

-Figure 4 - Aerial Photographs of the Site (Outlined in Red).
+Figure 4 - Aerial Photo of the Site and its Surrounding Habitats